 - Use a company's domain for widespread email marketing.
 Marketing materials are only ever sent to people who have explicitly signed up to receive them.

-Please let us know if you or anyone at your organization believes you've received a TINYpulse email in error so we can check into it.
-Just send an email to email@example.com and we'll get back to you within one business day.
+Please let us know if you or anyone at your organization believes you've received a TINYpulse email in error so we can look into it.
+Just send an email to firstname.lastname@example.org and we'll get back to you within one business day.